Also known as: prisoner lunge, prisoner walking lunge, hands-behind-head lunge, bodyweight walking lunge

 Frequently Asked Questions

-What are the benefits of the Walking Prisoner Lunge?
+What are the benefits of Walking Prisoner Lunge?

-What common mistakes should I avoid with this lunge?
+What are common mistakes when doing this lunge?